-- Digital payments of bills and food and beverage at kiosks which will give out receipts much like the ATMs.
+- Digital payments of bills and food and beverage at kiosks will give out receipts much like the ATMs.

-- Liquor options in the guest room mini-bar which will automatically bill the guest folio when bottles are withdrawn from the bar.
+- Liquor options in the guest room mini-bar will automatically bill the guest folio when bottles are withdrawn from the bar.

 - Self-service room amenities from dispensers in the floor Housekeeping store.

 - Revenue Management Software to do the predictions of room occupancy and rates.

 - Big Data analytics to constantly determine the behavior and attitude of guests give them customized services.